 The HIP Diet EXchange is a two-party cryptographic protocol used to establish a secure communication context between hosts.
 The first party is called the Initiator and the second party the Responder.
-The four-packet exchange helps to make HIP DoS resilient.
+The four-packet exchange helps to make HIP DEX DoS resilient.
 The Initiator and the Responder exchange their static Elliptic Curve Diffie-Hellman (ECDH) keys in the 2nd and 3rd handshake packet.
 The parties then authenticate each other in the 3rd and 4th handshake packet based on the ECDH-derived keying material.
 The Initiator and the Responder additionally transmit keying material for the session key in these last two handshake packets.
 This is to prevent overuse of the static ECDH-derived keying material.
-Moreover, the Responder starts a puzzle exchange in the 2nd packet, with the Initiator completing it in the 3rd packet before the Responder performs computationally expensive operations or stores any state from the exchange.
-Hence, HIP DEX operationally is very similar to HIP BEX.

-The model is also fairly equivalent to 802.11-2007 [IEEE.802-11.2007] Master Key and Pair-wise Transient Key, but handled in a single exchange.
+Moreover, the Responder starts a puzzle exchange in the 2nd packet and the Initiator completes this exchange in the 3rd packet before the Responder performs computationally expensive operations or stores any state from the exchange.
+Given this handshake structure, HIP DEX operationally is very similar to HIP BEX.
+Moreover, the employed model is also fairly equivalent to 802.11-2007 [IEEE.802-11.2007] Master Key and Pair-wise Transient Key, but handled in a single exchange.